c1c4/task-maintain-api/README.md

         make test.integration

-1. You can open the project in PyCharm or VSCode or the IDE your like but I know these two has support for test and configure their tests
+1. You can open the project in Goland or VSCode or the IDE your like but I know these two has support for test and configure their tests
     1. [Golang on Goland](https://www.jetbrains.com/go/)
     1. [Golang on VSCode](https://code.visualstudio.com/docs/languages/go)